Leonetienne/Artstation-grabber/readme.md

 ```bash
 grab.py $artist-name
 ```
-This will grab one individual profile, if it is not already downloaded.
+This will grab one individual profile.

 ---